-Trice’s Big Second Half Pushes No. 9 Wisconsin Past Rutgers
+Trice’s big second half sends No. 9 Wisconsin past Rutgers

 Wisconsin, helped by a 13-0 run, led by as many as 10 points in the first half.
 But Rutgers was able to cut the lead to 33-32.

-Jacob Young led Rutgers with a game-high 17 points.
+Jacob Young led Rutgers with a game-high 17 points, while the Scarlet Knights out-rebounded the Badgers 50-35.
+Rutgers has lost five of six.

+“The ball just didn’t go in.
+I thought we got a lot of good looks,” Rutgers coach Steve Pikiell said.
+“We looked like Rutgers defensively and rebounding-wise and that’s a positive.”

 BIG PICTURE